robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 You'll probably find that you repeat code between the `scatterplot.py` and `histogram.py` files.
 Repeating code like this should always make you feel a little bit uncomfortable, and should prompt you to consider ways to reduce or eliminate the duplication.
 That said, sometimes repeating code can be an entirely pragmatic choice.

-For this task, we could either try to wrap up our axis title code in some sort of `print_axis_title` function that lives in `utils/helpers.py`, or we could copy and paste and duplicate our code in both `scatterplot.py` and `histogram.py`.
-In this situation, I could personally go either way.
+In our situation, we could either try to wrap up our axis title code in some sort of `print_axis_title` function that lives in `utils/helpers.py`, or we could copy and paste and duplicate our code in both `scatterplot.py` and `histogram.py`.
+For this task, I could personally go either way.
 On the one hand, it's always good to reduce repeated code.
-But on the other hand, it's not obvious to me that scatterplots and histograms will necessarily always and forever want to use the same logic for printing their axis labels.
-What happens if one of them wants to print some extra characters on the same line as the axis label?
+But on the other hand, it's not obvious to me that scatterplots and histograms will always and forever want to use the same logic for printing their axis labels.
+For example, what happens if one of them wants to print some extra characters on the same line as the axis label?
 We'd probably have to add something convoluted like optional `extra_chars_left` and `extra_chars_right` parameters.
-Trying to combine two pieces of code that might not be as combine-able as they first appear can lead to some awkward constructs.
+Trying to combine two pieces of code that might not be as combine-able as they first appear can lead to some awkward approaches.
 Since the code for printing axis labels is relatively simple anyway, on this occasion I lean in favor of copying and pasting.

 I'm still glad that I thought about it though.